 Course descriptions are subject to change.
-Check out the most recent course descriptions.
+Check out the most recent course descriptions in the UKy bulletin.

 MNG 201 MINING ENGINEERING FUNDAMENTALS.
 (3)